 Invest in Khmer lessons and an online course/app – Mixing one to one tutoring with independent work is the quickest and most effective way to learn.
 Not only will you be interacting with someone and using your new language, but your independent learning will ensure you’re repeating what you’ve learnt enough so you remember it!

-Hang out with Local Thais – As with any language, the formal language that you learn is very different from the colloquial tongue that locals will use.
+Hang out with the Locals – As with any language, the formal language that you learn is very different from the colloquial tongue that locals will use.
 Go out with friends and learn how to speak more naturally.
 Don’t forget to carry a small pocket vocabulary book for those odd unfamiliar words.